A key step in using ArcCatalog is to establish connections to file folders, geodatabases, servers, and other information sources that you plan to use.

 Making interoperability connections

-Interoperability connections are used to add data formats not directly supported in ArcGIS Desktop.
-The ArcGIS Data Interoperability extension enables you to use Safe Software's FME product to add support in ArcGIS for virtually any external geospatial or tabular data format.
-See Supported formats with the Data Interoperability extension for a list of these data formats.
+Interoperability connections are used to add Data Interoperability formats to ArcGIS.
+The Data Interoperability extension for ArcGIS enables you to use Safe Software's FME product to add support in ArcGIS for virtually any external geospatial or tabular data format.